 - Banning all trustees (even those not involved in the breach) from being trustees of an SMSF permanently;

-- Removing the funds ‘complying’ status meaning there could be serious adverse tax consequences
+- Removing the funds ‘complying’ status means there could be serious adverse tax consequences

 SMSF company trustee essential

-One of the certainties when setting up an SMSF with friends is that its guaranteed that sometime in the future (much like a share house) someone will move out.
+One of the certainties when setting up an SMSF with friends is that it’s guaranteed that sometime in the future (much like a shared house), someone will move out.

-Using a special purpose company as trustee of the SMSF will add a little extra in setup costs ( + $700 for example) but it will massively reduce the work and costs when members are added and removed from the SMSF.
-With a company trustee all investments and accounts must be in the name of the trustee (i.e. the company) on behalf of the SMSF.
+Using a special purpose company as trustee of the SMSF will add a little extra in setup costs ( + $605, for example), but it will massively reduce the work and costs when members are added and removed from the SMSF.
+With a company trustee, all investments and accounts must be in the name of the trustee (i.e. the company) on behalf of the SMSF.

 Shared SMSF, separate investments

-Just because you’ve set up an SMSF with friends to share costs doesn’t mean that you are all sharing the same investments.
-Your super share house has multiple bedrooms!
+Just because you’ve set up an SMSF with friends to share costs doesn’t mean you share the same investments.
+Your super shared house has multiple bedrooms!

-A shared SMSF needs to implement what’s called “segregated SMSF accounts”.
-Segregated SMSF accounts can best be described as ‘sub-accounts’ within a self-managed super fund where each member has their own separate accounts and investments rather than having everything ‘pooled’ together with other members of the fund.
+A shared SMSF needs to implement “segregated SMSF accounts”.
+Segregated SMSF accounts can best be described as ‘sub-accounts’ within a self-managed super fund where each member has their separate accounts and investments rather than having everything ‘pooled’ together with other fund members.
 Segregated accounts are uncommon because 93% of SMSFs have either one or two members and most with two members are couples so having all investments (and the subsequent returns on those investments) grouped together and shared is appropriate.